bmdeeal/quig/readme.txt

 	get how long it took for the last frame to run, in milliseconds (under normal circumstances would report around 16.67)

 In addition, qu_* and quig.* are entirely reserved (eg, quig.spr() or qu_spr()).
-A future release of quig may prefix all of the commands so that there is no chance of existing games colliding.
+A future release of quig may prefix all of the commands so that there is no chance of a new quig version accidentally naming a function the same as one existing in your program.

 ===
 Constants reference: